paarthcodes/Test/README.md

 ==============================

-Before you start local coding, get the latest from remote git repo - git pull origin main
+Before you start local coding, get the latest from the remote git repo - git pull origin main

 What changed -